Modulation of Neuronal Firing Modes by Electric Fields in a Thermosensitive FitzHugh-Nagumo Model: Discussion

-Another important result was the role of temperature in modulating neuronal activity.
-Our simulations showed that variations in the temperature coefficient $b$ led to significant changes in firing regimes, including transitions between regular and chaotic dynamics (Fig.\ref{9}).
-This supports the hypothesis that temperature fluctuations, such as those occurring during fever or metabolic changes, could significantly affect neuronal excitability and synchronization.
+Our simulation (Fig.~\ref{7}) shows that temperature variations through coefficient $b$ significantly alter neuronal dynamics.
+Increasing $b$ leads to transitions between regular and chaotic dynamics, supporting the hypothesis that temperature fluctuations such as those occurring during fever or metabolic changes\cite{saravia2006hippocampal,yellen2018fueling,dube2005interleukin}; affect neuronal excitability and synchronization.\cite{kim2012high,volgushev2000synaptic}

-The impact of the external electric field amplitude and frequency was also examined (see Figure \ref{8}).
-We found that at high amplitudes and low frequencies, neuronal firing remained regular, whereas at moderate amplitudes and frequencies complex and irregular firing patterns emerged.
-Also, Figure \ref{8} illustrates the coefficient of variation (CV) of the interspike interval (ISI) as a function of the amplitude \( E_m \) and frequency \( f \) of the external electric field.
-The CV is used to analyze the effect of the external electric field on the regularity of neuronal firing patterns.

-Figure \ref{10} presents the coefficient of variation (CV) of the interspike interval (ISI) as a function of the cell radius \( r \) and the external electric field frequency \( f \).
-The CV is used to analyze the impact of the external field frequency on the spiking-bursting activity of neurons, particularly in the chaotic regime (\( \omega = 1.004 \)) and under weak electric field intensity (\( E_m = 1.5 \)).
-The contour plot shows that the CV is small (closer to 0) at lower field frequencies (\( f < 0.002 \)) and specific cell radii, particularly around \( r \approx 0.004 \) and slightly below \( r = 0.002 \).
-This indicates that the neuron exhibits more regular firing patterns under these conditions.
-In contrast, the yellow to red regions in the plot correspond to higher CV values, indicating more irregular or variable firing patterns.
-These regions are observed across a range of frequencies and radii, particularly for \( r > 0.004 \) and in different frequency bands (\( f \approx 0.03 \) to 0.08).

-The light green areas in the plot mark transitions between more regular firing (blue) and highly irregular or bursty firing (yellow/red).
-For example, around \( f \approx 0.04 \) and \( r \approx 0.004 \), the neuron exhibits moderate variability in firing patterns, suggesting complex dynamics.
-The plot also reveals elongated regions where the CV is higher, indicating that certain combinations of external field frequencies and cell radii lead to more bursty or irregular neuron firing patterns.
-These findings emphasize the importance of intrinsic neuronal properties, such as cell radius, in modulating the response to external electric fields.
-The observed transitions highlight the complex interplay between neuron size and field modulation, with potential applications in neuromodulation strategies that consider anatomical differences in neuronal populations.
-This could be particularly relevant in medical applications such as transcranial stimulation or targeted electric field therapies.

-Finally, we explored the synchronization dynamics of two coupled neurons under an external electric field.
-Our results indicate that synchronization is highly sensitive to the coupling strengths through membrane potential and electric field interactions \cite{volos2011various}.
-Specifically, strong coupling through the membrane potential facilitated synchronization, whereas weak coupling led to asynchronous behavior (Fig.\ref{12}).
-This suggests that external electric fields could play a role in neural synchrony, potentially affecting network dynamics in larger neuronal ensembles.

-Despite these insights, our study has some limitations.
-The FitzHugh-Nagumo model is a simplified representation of neuronal dynamics and does not capture all the complexities of biological neurons, such as ionic channel dynamics and synaptic interactions.
-Future work should incorporate more detailed models and explore the effects of network connectivity on the observed dynamics.